 What about playing time during the 12 year old Williamsport Tournament?

-- Little league requires that a player play for six defensive outs and receive one at-bat per game, please visit LittleLeague.org for official rules.
+- Little league requires that a player play for six defensive outs and receive one at-bat per game, please visit LittleLeague.org for official rules (for teams with 12 players).
 During the tournament the Medfield Board will allow a coach to adhere to this policy.

 As noted above: The team selected as the 12A Suburban team will represent Medfield in the Williamsport Tournament.